Prompt-Guided Foundation Model Tuning for Pathology Image Classification: Experiments

 \subsection{Implementation Details}

 The performance is measured by Accuracy (Acc), F1 score (F1), and Area Under the Curve (AUC).
-In the RPS process, we adopt the DTFD model~\cite{DTFD} as the attention-based MIL classifier.
-The Adam optimizer \cite{kingma2014adam} was employed for the adapter blocks and classifier with a learning rate and weight decay of 1e-4 over 100 epochs.
-Following~\cite{bahng2022visual}, visual prompts were optimized using SGD~\cite{loshchilov2016sgdr} at a starting learning rate of 40 and decay according to a cosine schedule.
-These computations were facilitated by an NVIDIA GeForce RTX 3090 GPU.
+In the representative patch sampling (RPS) process, we adopt the DTFD model~\citep{DTFD} as the attention-based MIL classifier.
+The Adam optimizer \citep{kingma2014adam} was employed for the adapter blocks and classifier with a learning rate and weight decay of 1e-4 over 100 epochs.
+Following~\citep{bahng2022exploring}, visual prompts were optimized using SGD at a starting learning rate of 40, with the learning rate decayed according to a cosine schedule.
+These computations were facilitated by an NVIDIA GeForce RTX 4090 GPU.